geosolutions-it/MapStore2/docs/developer-guide/advanced-project-customization.md

 setLocalConfigurationFile(['configs/localConfig.json', 'configs/localConfig.patch.json']);
 ```

+This alternative version  uses [`@mapstore/patcher`](https://github.com/geosolutions-it/Patcher) and allow perform more complex overrides, even if requires this change to be applied to the code, so it will not work with the standard product.

-The `localConfig.json.patch` file can serve as the central hub for these customizations (see example below), essentially linking the whole content of the custom datadir folder and allowing for:
+The patch file can serve as the central hub for these customizations (see example below), essentially linking the whole content of the custom datadir folder and allowing for:

 * Adding custom plugins in the application.
 * Replacing default MapStore plugins.